silvivs/silvivs/README.md

 # 💫 About Me:
-I'm Software Engineering student at Federal University of Amazonas, 1st year. <br>Passionate about technology, programming and space!
+I'm Software Engineering student at the Federal University of Amazonas, 1st year. <br>Passionate about technology, programming and space!

 ## 🌐 Socials: